 You can make any kind of map image interactive with MapsAlive.
 Click on a sample below to see how an interactive map works.

-If you have a JPEG or PNG file of your map image, you can make it interactive by uploading it to MapsAlive, adding markers to identify hotspot locations on the map, and then publishing the map to make it available to others on the web.
+You can make any JPEG or PNG image interactive by uploading it to MapsAlive, adding markers to identify hotspot locations on the map, and then publishing the map to make it available to others on the web.

 Make any diagram interactive